James-VT/MS3_Halo_Pizza/README.md

 ![Coolors palette for Halo Pizza](docs/coolors.png)

 ### Wheat, Venetian Red, Pakistan Green:
 These three were chosen to loosely resemble colours associated with pizza.
-Although they aren't exact matches for pizza dough, passata or green peppers I've chosen them as much for contrast and continuity with each other as I have for accuracy.
+Although they aren't exact matches for pizza dough, passata or green peppers, I've chosen them as much for contrast and continuity with each other as I have for accuracy.

 ### Eerie Black:
 This will be our font colour, though where necessity dictates default black can be used, particularly if displaying text over the last colour.